 Student: Yeah.
-So ... what kinds of offices?
+So ... what kinds of resources?

 GSI: Let's pull up this flyer on the screen and we can look at a list...
-[From the UC Berkeley home page, searches "survivor support," clicks on "Support for Survivors - Addressing Sexual Violence & Sexual Harassment (https://svsh.berkeley.edu/support/support-survivors)."]
+[From the UC Berkeley home page, searches "survivor support," clicks on "Support for Survivors - Addressing Sexual Violence & Sexual Harassment."]